Bachelor of Science in Health Professions

 The Bachelor of Science in Health Professions (BSHP) is an educational collaboration between the University of Minnesota Rochester (UMR) and Mayo School of Health Sciences (MSHS).
 Mayo School of Health Sciences is a school within Mayo Clinic.
 As part of the BSHP program, students will gain unparalleled experiences at Mayo Clinic, where health professionals address the health and treatment needs of patients from around the world each day.
 Every student will be placed in a variety of settings around Mayo Clinic as part of their program.

 The BSHP is a junior admitting program at UMR.
 Students can complete lower-division (first year - second year) courses at UMR or at another regionally accredited university or college.
-Students must complete all University of Minnesota liberal education and theme requirements prior to admission.
-To view prerequisite coursework click HERE.
+Students must complete prerequisite coursework (including all University of Minnesota liberal education and theme requirements) prior to admission.

-Students majoring in the health professions are admitted into one of five tracks:
+Students majoring in the health professions are admitted into one of four tracks:

 Additional information about the degree: